Aditya-Codes-247/Neural_Nomads_MINED_Repository/README.md

 - High accuracy and F1-score
 - Ability to handle nonlinear relationships
 - Robust generalization to unseen data
+- It was chosen over its competitor (ConvLSTM) as MLP outperforms computationally expensive deep learning models like ConvLSTM and is more efficient for malware classification, offering a robust solution while maintaining accuracy.

 ### Architecture of MLP Classifier
 - **Hidden Layers**: 50 neurons (first layer), 25 neurons (second layer)